Codingspree777/must-know-javascript/README.md

 **Analyze Array**

 Write a function that takes an array and prints each element, its index, and its type on the same line, like this: `1 is at index 0 and its type is number`.

+**So Random (Bonus)**

+Write a function that takes an integer between 1 and 10, inclusive.
+The function should continue generating random integers until it produces the target integer.
+When the target integer is generated, exit the function and return how many tries it took to do that.

 ---